 It might reasonably be assumed that once you have reached your annual or lifetime limit for pension tax relief you should – or even must – stop putting money into a pension.
 The purpose of this guide is to demonstrate that this is not necessarily the case.

-You can navigate through the guide using the table of contents below, or if you'd like to read the guide end-to-end in full, you can download a PDF copy.
+You can navigate through the guide using the table of contents below, or if you'd like to read the guide end-to-end in full, you can download a PDF copy of our Good With Your Money Guide: Tax Relief.

 - Introduction - pension tax relief and the limits on pension tax relief